-Enter on line 10 of your Schedule A (Form 1040) the home mortgage interest and points reported to you on Form 1098 (discussed next).
+Enter on Schedule A (Form 1040), line 10, the home mortgage interest and points reported to you on Form 1098 (discussed next).
 If you did not receive a Form 1098, enter your deductible interest on line 11, and any deductible points on line 12.
 See Table 1 for a summary of where to deduct home mortgage interest and real estate taxes.